imgios/whaley/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/imgios/whaley/tags).
+For the versions available, see the [docker image tags](https://github.com/imgios/whaley/pkgs/container/whaley).